Pulau Tekong: Land reclamation

 Pulau Tekong, as it is known today, initially consisted of two separate islands: Pulau Tekong Besar, the largest natural offshore island in Singapore, commonly referred to simply as Pulau Tekong, and the smaller Pulau Tekong Kecil.
 Between 1981 and 1985, the Port of Singapore Authority conducted extensive land reclamation along the southern shoreline of the island, expanding its area by approximately 540 hectares.

 The initial reclamation took place between 1981 and 1985 on the southern side of Pulau Tekong Besar, where 540 hectares of shallow foreshore and seabed were reclaimed.
 The project, costing approximately S$620 million, involved the use of 33 million cubic meters of dredged material sourced from offshore areas near Changi and imported from Indonesia.
 The Urban Redevelopment Authority's (URA) 1991 Concept Plan designated portions of Pulau Ubin and Pulau Tekong for high-density housing to support a growing population in the future.
 The URA also envisioned that the islands would be connected to the mainland by the Mass Rapid Transit system (MRT).
+In the National Day Rally 2026, the government has planned for an undersea tunnel from Changi to Pulau Tekong to reduce the need of ferries and accessibility concerns, which is only for the road and never for the rail, the expansion of Pulau Tekong is meant for all military training in the central area to be moved to Pulau Tekong permanently without any civilian use.

 Starting in February 2002, Malaysian media began reporting claims from local politicians about the potential negative impact of the Pulau Tekong reclamation work on Johor.
 Malaysia expressed concerns that the reclamation could encroach on its territory or alter the boundary between Singapore and Malaysia.
 Furthermore, Malaysia expressed concerns that the reclamation could impact the shipping route to Pasir Gudang Port, as the channel had become both narrower and shallower and also lead to alterations to the current flow in the Johor Straits, potentially causing flooding and harming the local fishing industry.